Chakroun-Anas/turbo-console-log/README.md

 - turboConsoleLog.insertEnclosingFunction (boolean): Whether to insert or not the enclosing function of the selected variable in the log message.

+- turboConsoleLog.delemiterInsideMessage (string): The delemiter that will separate the selected variable from it's function and class.

 - turboConsoleLog.quote (enum): Double quotes (""), single quotes ('') or backtick(``).

 A wrapped log message :